rasulkireev/apw/src/content/books/never-enough.md

 I have admired [Andrew](https://www.neverenough.com/about) for a long time.
 The frist time I heard him speak was on the My First Million Podcast.
 He is one of the most popular guests on that show and for a good reason.
 His story is fascianting and a lot to look up to.
 I have listened to  a few of his interviews where he talked about various stories from his life, but getting this raw story in a book format is great.\

 Initially, I though about this book as a collection of lessons he learned along the way (which it sort of is), which is why I first read it with the intention of maknig a lot of notes.
 Then, about half way thrpuigh the book I just started reading for the story and stopped making notes.
 Reads very easily and very captivating at the same time.

+One thing is for sure, his story is not finished.
+Yes, the book has an ending, but there is no way it ends here.
+I'm sure we will here more intreresting stories in the future.

 I definitely recommend it to anyone interested in building a business.